Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Rapid Breeders: +6% population growth from 10%
  * Intelligent: +9% to research from +10%
- * Natural Engineers: +13% engineering research from +15% engineering research
+ * Natural Engineers: +12% engineering research from +15% engineering research
  * Charismatic: +15% to amenities from +20%
  * Aquatics: +8% energy/mineral/food production on Ocean worlds from +10%
+ * Thrifty: +20% trade value from +25%

 ### Boosts
  * Slow Breeders: -6% from -10%